macressler/POTR-SDK/README.md

 __SDKs and Documentation__

 The SDKs can each be found inside their folder above.
-At this time only our iOS SDK is available here, but our Android and Windows SDKs will be available here by the end of June 2013.
+At this time only our iOS SDK is available here, but an updated version of our Android SDK will be available here by the end of June 2013.

 For iOS documentation please see https://github.com/POTR/POTR-SDK/wiki/iOS-SDK-Documentation